katydecorah/katydecorah.github.io/_posts/2013-08-01-bicycle-wheel.md

 After I showed my boyfriend the [CSS Octagon](octagon.html), he pointed out that when the octagon has no width, it looks like a bicycle wheel.

-I used similiar code as the CSS Octagon for the wheel.
+I used similar code as the CSS Octagon for the wheel.
 I did a fancy Sass loop for each spoke.
 I love a good Sass loop.

 Go on, give it a hover!